 Online Safety While Playing Pokémon GO?

-Now, here’s where the discussion of safety comes in.
+Now, here’s where the discussion of gaming safety comes in regarding the unique platform and that delivers Pokémon GO.
 There have been reports of minor injuries due to users not paying attention to their surroundings while playing the game.
 It can be as simple spraining an ankle while loosing your footing off a curb, or falling and landing on your elbow.

 There is a verified news story about two young men who fell off a small cliff and had to be rescued.
 To be clear, they climbed a fence to access an area not open to the public which led them into harms way.